Idƴl Documentation

 Catch blocks

-A catch block reacts to an emitted value becoming truthy.
-It is a standalone statement inside a process block that names the instance and signal using :: — consistent with how :: reads emitted values elsewhere.
+A catch block is a one-shot reaction: it fires its handler exactly once — the first time an emitted signal becomes truthy — and then deactivates.
+It is a standalone statement inside a process block that names the instance and signal using ::, consistent with how :: reads emitted values elsewhere.

 Syntax: